-XBRL 2.1 specification29 or Link Role Registry30.
+It is possible for an element in the extension taxonomy of an issuer to be assigned with multiple label resources defined with different 'xlink:role' attributes, as listed by the XBRL 2.1 specification47 or Link Role Registry48.
 Custom roles are not recommended to be used for labels, unless strictly necessary.
-Each element in an issuer's extension taxonomy shall be defined with at most one label for any combination of 'xlink:role' and 'xml:lang' attribute.
-ESMA recommends applying at least one label defined in the standard label role, i.e. http://www.xbrl.org/2003/role/label, for each taxonomy extension element.
+Each element (both core and extension) in an issuer's extension taxonomy shall be defined with at most one label for any combination of 'xlink:role' and 'xml:lang' attribute.